rinfo/rdl/tools/README.txt

       <ibiblio name="local" root="file:${user.home}/.m2/repository/" m2compatible="true"/>

-The path in the root property above should match the location for your loval maven repository.
+The path in the root property above should match the location for your local maven repository.
 You may have changed that from the default home directory.
 That should make all Maven dependencies locatable (provided that you have ``mvn install``:ed your packages.
 See <packages/java/README.txt> for more info).